louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 ## 1. Pull data from Bigquery
 <br>
 We will query Kurier.at Google Analytics sample dataset from BigQuery.
-The query contains 2 columns, first column “headline” shows the title of the articles news and the second column is the number of pagesviews for each article.
+The query contains 2 columns, the first column shows the title and the second column the number of pagesviews for each article.
 <br>

 ```python